Owlies/server/README.md

 You can also use official Lua versions, just edit the Makefile by yourself.

-## How To start a olwies server
+## How To start an olwies server

-first, build skynet
-second, build owlies
-like:
-"make all" in dir owlies

 ```
+cd skynet/owlies
+make all
 ./skynet owlies/service/config
 ```